Ferferite/Badusb-desktop-goose/README.md

 # Badusb-desktop-goose
-Script for a badusb that will download and run a desktop goose every 60 seconds
+Script for a badusb that will download and run a desktop goose every 60 seconds.
+To stop the spawining of the geese you have to restart your computer.
+You can also hold down ESC to evict the geese(the will come back)

 Credit for the desktop goose goes to [Sam Chiet](twitter.com/samnchiet)